mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 - [Xe Iaso](https://xeiaso.net/) uses Iosevka Aile Iaso, which turns out to be a font that [she designed herself](https://xeiaso.net/blog/iaso-fonts/).
 - [fasterthanlime](https://fasterthanli.me/) uses [Atkinson Hyperlegible](https://www.brailleinstitute.org/freefont/), a font that the Braille Institute distributes for free because it's good for people with vision impairment.

-So, for the first time ever, I purchased fonts instead of using a free font from Google Fonts.
-I used [Concourse](https://mbtype.com/fonts/concourse/) and [Heliotrope](https://mbtype.com/fonts/heliotrope/), both designed by Matthew Butterick.
+The font that looked best for the book's website was [Concourse](https://mbtype.com/fonts/concourse/), which led me to explore all of [Matthew Butterick's fonts](https://mbtype.com).
+For the first time ever, I purchased fonts instead of using a free font from Google Fonts.
+I used [Concourse](https://mbtype.com/fonts/concourse/) for the headings and [Heliotrope](https://mbtype.com/fonts/heliotrope/) for the text.

 {{<gallery caption="I switched the *Refactoring English* website's font to [Concourse](https://mbtype.com/fonts/concourse/) and [Heliotrope](https://mbtype.com/fonts/heliotrope/)">}}
 {{<img src="before-font.jpg" has-border="true">}}
 {{<img src="after-font.jpg" has-border="true">}}
 {{</gallery>}}

 I was surprised at how much of a difference nice fonts made.
-It felt like cheating that I didn't have to make any other design changes, and my site looked 3x better with a nice font.
+It felt like cheating that I didn't have to make any other design changes, and my site looked 3x better.

 ### Maybe I need a book cover